g0v-data/g0v-hackmd-archive/notes/TNt0Dx7ARLSvsIwI3dVDtw.md

 You can know that the integration was successful by observing that the firework effects have been displayed on the screen after you open your browser and reach `http://localhost:3000`.

 You can now find the fireworks effect in your React application by following these steps.

+## Conclusion
+We have thoroughly explained how to include and personalize fireworks effects within a React app.
+First of all, we set up a new project that will use Create-`React-App` and loaded a `fireworks-js` library.
+So, we installed our fireworks, and added those cool animations or whatever else you like best – look at them now!

+With this short guide, you are capable of developing firework effects on your React applications to form interesting user experiences.
+Whenever you are commemorating special occasions, incorporating engaging parts, or just increasing the attractiveness of your undertaking for eyes these fireworks make your interface look much better.
+Thank you and happy coding!